-- 1.4 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 came into force on 1 September 2019 and amended the Community Infrastructure Levy Regulations 2010.
-The new regulations make several changes to the way that CIL operates, these changes include: - removing the restriction on pooling more than five planning obligations towards a single piece of infrastructure; and - deleting the 'Regulation 123 List' and replacing it with the 'Infrastructure List' within the Infrastructure Funding Statement (IFS); and - allowing authorities to choose to pool funding from different routes to fund the same infrastructure provided that authorities set out in their infrastructure funding statements which infrastructure they expect to fund through the levy and through planning obligations.
+- 1.5 The Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 came into force on 1 September 2019 and amended the Community Infrastructure Levy Regulations 2010.
+The new regulations made several changes to the way that CIL operates, these changes include: - removing the restriction on pooling more than five planning obligations towards a single piece of infrastructure; and

-- 1.5 The IFS document summarises the developer contributions received and how they have been, and will be, spent.
-In addition, the Regulations and the National Planning Policy Framework (NPPF) require all local planning authorities to publish their developer contributions data regularly and in an agreed format. - 1.6 The Council's developer contributions data are published annually on the Council's website by the 31 December.
-The data can be seen online: www.gosport.gov.uk/infrastructure .The new data format and IFS provide better insight into how developer contributions are supporting new development and local infrastructure.
+- deleting the 'Regulation 123 List' and replacing it with the 'Infrastructure List' within the Infrastructure Funding Statement (IFS); and - allowing authorities to choose to pool funding from different routes to fund the same infrastructure provided that authorities set out in their infrastructure funding statements which infrastructure they expect to fund through the levy and through planning obligations. - 1.6 The IFS document summarises the developer contributions received and how they have been, and will be, spent.
+In addition, the Regulations and the National Planning Policy Framework (NPPF) require all local planning authorities to publish their developer contributions data regularly and in an agreed format. - 1.7 The Council's developer contributions data are published annually on the Council's website by the 31 December.
+The new data format and IFS provide better insight into how developer contributions are supporting new development and local infrastructure.
+The data can be seen online: www.gosport.gov.uk/infrastructure